bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 <script type="module" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/javascript/string-quartet-voicings.js"></script>

-## Space
+## Space, and getting lost in it

-Beethoven's tetrachord is in there somewhere, but where I wonder?
+Beethoven's four note groupings are in there somewhere, but where?
+Where, for example, is E, F, G#, A?

 [^1]: [Deciphering the Genetic Code: The Most Beautiful False Theory in Biochemistry – Part 1](https://www.chemistryviews.org/details/ezine/11312121/Deciphering_the_Genetic_Code_The_Most_Beautiful_False_Theory_in_Biochemistry__Pa/)